 Welcome to the Weekly Scan.
 Here’s what we’re following for the week of October 26, 2020.

 Purdue Pharma swallows $8 billion pill.
-In an $8 billion settlement with the Department of Justice, Purdue Pharma, the company that made the painkiller OxyContin, will plead guilty to three criminal charges for contributing to the creation of the opioid crisis in the U.S. The company will pay a $3.5 billion fines, surrender $2 billion in past profits, and pay $2.8 billion for civil liability.
+In an $8 billion settlement with the Department of Justice, Purdue Pharma, the company that made the painkiller OxyContin, will plead guilty to three criminal charges for contributing to the creation of the opioid crisis in the U.S. The company will pay a $3.5 billion fine, surrender $2 billion in past profits, and pay $2.8 billion for civil liability.
 Purdue will shut down and turn into a company for public benefit, continuing to sell OxyContin and other drugs, with proceeds going toward its fines, to help victims of the opioid epidemic, and to combat opioid addiction.
 Opioid overdoses have killed approximately 450,000 Americans in the past ten years.

 - The takeaway: Some state officials have said that this deal doesn’t go far enough.
 In a letter to the U.S. Attorney General, 25 state attorney generals have said that Purdue should be controlled by a private entity rather than the government, which they argue should not be in charge of selling Oxycontin.
 They also object to the lack of penalties for the Sackler family, former owners of Purdue Pharma.
 The Sacklers reportedly withdrew $10 billion from Purdue Pharma when the company started facing legal trouble.